 Fig. 3.74.
 Configuration structure

-A vendor configuration within an infobase stores the previous delivery states.
+A vendor configuration within infobase stores the previous delivery states.
 There are also scenarios where a configuration is supported by multiple vendors, each of them supporting their part as a standalone configuration.
-In this case the infobase contains multiple vendor configurations (the previous delivery state for each vendor).
+In this case, the infobase contains multiple vendor configurations (the previous delivery state for each vendor).